Affordable Connectivity

 What should I know about device return policies and device upgrade options?

-Most service providers under the Lifeline program, like Cliq Mobile or TracFone Wireless, have specific device return policies.
+Most service providers under the Lifeline program have specific device return policies.
 If the mobile phone is defective, you usually have a window of about 14 to 30 days for a free exchange.

 After that, device upgrade options vary.
 Some carriers offer a variety of device upgrade plans for eligible customers, but you may have to switch to a pay-as-you-go plan or purchase a higher-value plan.
 Always check the plan page details before agreeing to an upgrade or accepting a vendor after application approval.